harismawan/BakingApp/README.md

 # Baking App
-Baking App project for Google Associate Android Developer Fast Track Nanodegree Program
+Baking App project for Google Associate Android Developer Fast Track Nanodegree Program.

 ### This project is using the following library:
 + <a href="http://square.github.io/picasso/">Picasso</a>